 As a professional resume writer, I only work with clients who have a background in the retail industry (whether or not they plan to stay in retail).
-But not just anyone - I work exclusively with single and multi-unit leaders in store operations such as district/regional managers, store managers, assistant store managers, sales & operations managers, and department managers - and my LinkedIn profile includes more than 300 client recommendations.
+But not just anyone - I work exclusively with single and multi-unit leaders in store operations such as area/district/regional managers, general managers, store managers, co-managers, assistant store managers, and department managers - and my LinkedIn profile includes more than 400 client recommendations.

 If you'd like a free assessment of your resume, please contact me at the address below.
 As long as you reside in the United States or Canada, and your background is in retail management as explained above, I'd be happy to review your resume and let you know what I think of it.
 Send it to this address and ask for a free assessment:

 Don't wait too long to find out whether your resume is helping or hurting your job search!